Theory of Operation

 File Format

 The SDS Framework uses a binary data file format to store the individual data streams.
 It supports the recording and playback of multiple data streams that may have jitters.
-Therefore each stream contains timestamp information that allows to correlate the data streams as it is for example required in a sensor fusion application.
+Therefore each stream contains timeslot information that allows to correlate the data streams as it is for example required in a sensor fusion application.

 2. data size: number of data bytes in the record (32-bit unsigned integer, little endian)